lachatak/tweetsampler/README.md

 - [Bootstrap](http://getbootstrap.com/) to speed up ergonomical UI development
 - [Heroku](https://www.heroku.com/) to be able to run our app in the cloud
 - [Twitter](https://twitter.com/lachata_k) to collect business information and follow technologial trends
+- [CircleCI](https://circleci.com/) to build and deploy the application

 The running application is available [here](http://tweetsampler.herokuapp.com/)